Best soil for cannabis for higher yield and potency

 • Size: This bag comes with five pounds of soil mix.

-• Type: This is an autoflowering, living soil that needs to be mixed with organic potting media.
+• Type: This is an autoflowering, living soil.

 • NPK: There is no NPK value listed because the microbes in the soil provide nutrients to plants as they need them.